 - Injuries received during willful criminal acts

-- Injuries sustained while intoxicated from drugs or alcohol
+- Injuries sustained while under the influence of alcohol or drugs.

 - Injuries received during voluntary participation in an off-duty recreational activity